paynl/magento2-graphql/README.md

 # Requirements

-    PHP 7.2 or higher
+    PHP 8.1 or higher
-    PAY.
-Magento2 plugin 3.5.2 or higher
+    Pay.
+Magento2 plugin 4.0.6 or higher
     Tested up to Magento 2.4.6

 # Installation